 • More or less straight spine.

-• Ratio of body width and fin size is up to 1:2.
+• Ratio of body width and fin size up to 1:2.

 • At least small filamentous extensions of the spines.